stefan-kolb/nucleus/README.md

 Applications on cloudControl can't be explicitly started or stopped.
 They start automatically upon the successful deployment of a valid application and stop once the _deployment_ has been deleted.

+**Logs**
+Log messages, for instance the request entries, do not appear instantly in the log.
+It may take some seconds or even minutes for them to show up.

 ## Tests

 The tests are divided into 3 categories, _unit_, _integration_ and _adapter_ tests.